Family of Gustavo Petro: Nicolás Petro

 Nicolás Fernando Petro Burgos was born on June 21, 1986, in Cienaga de Oro, Córdoba where he grew up with his mother while his father belonged to the 19th of April Movement.
 Petro studied Law at the Universidad Pontificia Bolivariana and would later study a master's degree in Government and Public Management for Latin America at the Pompeu Fabra University in Barcelona, Spain.
 In 2019 he would participate as a candidate for Governor of Atlántico during the 2019 Colombian regional and municipal elections where he achieved second place, automatically becoming a Member of the Departmental Assembly of Atlántico.

 Andrea Petro

-Andrea Petro Herrán, born in 1991 in Bogotá, D.C., is the eldest daughter of Gustavo Petro with Mary Luz Herrán.
-Petro grew up in Belgium, where her father studied economics.
+Andrea Petro Herrán, born in Bogotá, D.C., on March 29, 1991.
+She is a Colombian entrepreneur, economist, and emerging public figure, recognized for her contributions to sustainable business and her growing presence in Colombian political and social circles.
+She is the eldest daughter of Gustavo Petro, President of Colombia, and Luz Mary Herrán.
+She studied Applied Economics at Aix-Marseille III University in France and holds a master’s degree in Management in International Trade.

 She has two daughters, Luna and Victoria.
-She is fluent in French as well as English.
+Petro spent part of her childhood in Belgium and is fluent in French and English.[4]
+She is the founder and CEO of the activewear brand Bachué Sportswear.